MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-provision-new-environment.md

 ---
 title: Provision a new environment
-description: This topic provides information about how to privsion a new Project Operations environment.
+description: This topic provides information about how to provsion a new Project Operations environment.
 author: sigitac
 manager: Annbe
 ms.date: 10/01/2020